Sheep - identification, records and movement

 - where an animal is moved to a veterinary practice

-- when an animal is moved on foot to adjacent land that has a different CPH but is not used for any other livestock.
-However, this exemption will cease on 1 January 2018 if within a 10 mile radius of the 'point of business' it can be part of the main CPH, either permanently or through a 'temporary land association' (TLA)
+- when an animal is moved on foot to adjacent land that has a different CPH number but is not used for any other livestock.
+See the GOV.UK website for further information

-Slaughter animals are always recorded as a batch or mixed batch (that is, you only need to record the flock numbers of the animals being moved).
+Slaughter animals' movements are always recorded as a batch or mixed batch (that is, you only need to record the flock numbers of the animals being moved).

 The examples below show the different ways of recording sheep movements.